 Looking for a particular kind of book or character experience?
 Find all my LGBTQIA+ romances, those with characters with different kinds of lived experiences, or particular tropes.
 You might also find the “Books with context” page on my authorial wiki helpful.
 It lists books that have particular elements of identity, community, type of magic, or other connections in common.

-These content notes provide some additional specifics about what’s going on in my books that isn’t always in the book’s description.
-These do include some implied spoilers for plot elements.
+The notes below share additional specifics about what happens in my books that isn’t always in the book’s description.
+They do include some implied spoilers for plot elements.

 If you’d rather not be spoiled, but want to know if something is an issue in my books, you are always welcome to write to me and ask about your specific concerns.
 The fastest way to reach me is through the contact form.

-In the notes below, I’m using our modern terms, but the characters may refer to them or think about them rather differently.
+In the content notes, I’m using our modern terms, but the characters may refer to them or think about them rather differently.
 The author’s note for the relevant book talks about why that is as relevant.
 I’m always glad to send the author’s note along in an email if you’d like to read that first.

 Brief references to and ongoing implications of family deaths in the 1918 flu pandemic as well as in the Great War.
 Post-traumatic stress disorder including flashbacks.
 Kidnapping and implied violence.
 Death of minor characters (off screen).